 - Drag & drop the point cloud file or files in the project view.

-- Only the points from the selected classes will be used in the conversion.
+- Only the points selected according to the conversion option will be used.

 - Holes will be interpolated.